Connect with others who understand.

 Two or more health conditions that occur at the same time are known as comorbidities.
 If a person with multiple myeloma has a complication or comorbidity, they may be more sick and have a harder time tolerating myeloma treatments.
 One study found that more than half of people with multiple myeloma had comorbidities at the time of diagnosis.

 Age often plays a role in whether a person has comorbid conditions.
 The longer someone lives, the higher their chance of having a chronic illness.
 Multiple myeloma is more likely to affect older adults, who may already have other health conditions.
-In one study, people who were diagnosed with multiple myeloma were also more likely to have other chronic disorders that also increase with age.
+In the same study mentioned above, people who were diagnosed with multiple myeloma were also more likely to have other chronic disorders that also increase with age.
 For example, 20.4 percent had high blood pressure and 8.4 percent had diabetes.

 Kidney Failure